eamonnk/TestPU/docs/GettingStarted.md

 # Getting Started#

-The following instruction is for Windows.
+Test > The following instruction is for Windows.
 For Linux or Mac OS X, please see [Getting Started for Linux/OS X](GettingStartedLinuxOSX.md)

 ## Set up your machine ##